nycmeshnet/docs/content/hardware/60ghz.md

 - "1751" capacity (they are adding up and down capacity together)

 The 5283 link:

 - 2.2km and works ok in rain
 - "1951" capacity
-- Price: $800 pair (sold as pair)
-- Range: "Long Range, Up to 12 km" (hard to believe!)
 - 5GHz: no